 Change of Address Notification

-Residents of Douglas County, age five and older are eligible for a free library card at the Superior Public Library.
+Residents of Douglas County are eligible for a free library card at the Superior Public Library.
 Children under age 14 are eligible if accompanied by a custodial parent or legal guardian with library card in good standing.
 Applicants must present a picture identification and proof of residence, such as a piece of mail that’s been delivered to the new address, a printed receipt with their name and address on it, or check blanks with their address printed on them.
 Applicants must be present to be issued a card.

 Out of State Residents